-The MA in Playwriting and Adaptation: Stage, Screen and Beyond offers emerging and established writers wishing to hone their writing craft for a range of performance settings and production contexts.
+The MA in Playwriting and Adaptation: Stage, Screen and Beyond offers emerging and established writers the opportunity to hone their writing craft for a range of performance settings and production contexts.
 You will engage in dramaturgical thinking and research within script development and produce scripts for a range of media.

 The MA in Playwriting and Adaptation: Stage, Screen and Beyond is a taught postgraduate degree offering a unique combination of play/script writing and adaptation for stage, screen and beyond.
-The course invites students to hone their writing craft while exploring, researching and developing a variety of original plays/scripts and adaptations for a range of performance settings and production contexts from stage, screen, and radio performance to gaming and other commercial and non-traditional contexts.
+The course invites students to improve their writing craft while exploring, researching and developing a variety of original plays/scripts and adaptations for a range of performance settings and production contexts from stage, screen, and radio performance to live performance including site-specific, museum and immersive performance, gaming and other commercial and non-traditional contexts.

 All modules on this course are core modules.

 - Dramaturgical Thinking for Script Development, TH999-30